 Clemson University

 Business professionals working at data-driven organizations will appreciate the ability to earn their online MBA in Business Analytics at Clemson University.
-One of the special features of this AACBS-accredited program is its hybrid learning structure.
+One of the special features of this AACBS-accredited program is its hybrid format.
 Most coursework can be completed online, but for two weekends each semester, students will visit Clemson University’s Greenville facility to take advantage of in-person learning and networking opportunities with classmates and faculty members.

 Students can graduate in two years while taking courses such as Managerial Accounting, Information Systems, and Data Management and Warehousing.
 Many of these courses will expose students to business and analytical software like SAS, Python, and SPSS.
-Students may transfer up to 12 credits from an AACSB accredited graduate program to save on learning costs.
+Students may transfer in up to 12 previously earned credits from an AACSB accredited graduate program to save on learning costs.

 University of South Dakota